India’s tech expertise boosts data group’s global growth

 India has been a major part of Link Group’s global expansion story since 2008.
 Its Indian subsidiary, Link Intime, is registrar for 1,400 listed entities.
 In 2019, Link Group opened a global services hub in Mumbai.
 This now helps Link Group sustain a global operational and technological edge.

-According to executives, the upcoming Australia-India Economic Cooperation and Trade Agreement (AI-ECTA), signed in April 2022 looks set to boost trade and investment opportunities.
+According to executives, the Australia-India Economic Cooperation and Trade Agreement (AI-ECTA), in force from 29 December 2022 looks set to boost trade and investment opportunities.

 India’s amazing financial services industry